WomenInLinux/RHCSA_TO_Infrastructure/README.md

 # What to look for
 5. Job Searching
 ```
   a.
-How to read a job description?
+How to read a job description
   b.
-Learn how to setup your own study environments
+Learn how to set up your own study environments
   c.
 Which job boards tell the truth
   d.
-Read the reports and case studies
+Reading reports and case studies
 ```

 # Requirements
-Please note, this workshop is designed from beginners to intermediate.
+Please note, this workshop is designed for all levels from beginner to intermediate.
 There will be some advanced content covered.
 We will provide the environment, but you will need a laptop with a terminal and web browser.

-Everyone will need a gitlab account its free and we can do this in class as well.
-Go over to https://www.gitlab.com.
+You will need a GitLab account which you can open before or during the training.
+Go to [www.gitlab.com](https://www.gitlab.com) to create an account.

 We will need AWS and GCP accounts.

 # Resources